Search by category, archive or keyword

 Psychosis is when your perception is distorted to the point you rationalize insanity, and you can no longer decipher what is real from what is not.

-The two most common symptoms of drug-induced psychosis listed in the Diagnostic and Statistical Manual 5th edition are delusions and hallucinations.
+Delusions and hallucinations are the two most common symptoms of drug-induced psychosis listed in the Diagnostic and Statistical Manual 5th Edition.

 Symptoms of Drug-Induced Psychosis